jneidel/jneidel.com/content/review/aws/index.md

 There is technical mumbo-jumbo everywhere.
 Everything has arcane names and tons of options.
+You have to select the right region to see anything.
 Important points are hidden away in a menu somewhere.

 At no point was navigating the site ever easy, enjoyable or even just